 That's Palm Spring just below IvaJo up here in the San Jacinto Mountains.
 We were wishing that IvaJo's grandparents still lived there.
 We would have been down on the aerial tramway in a flash and at their house for a little R & R and water aerobics.

 Worst decision on the trail so far: we hiked off trail the night before down a very steep and rocky trail to our campsite and water.
 Wanting to avoid taking that treacherous path up, we decided to take a "not recommended" trail that would actually cut a few miles off the PCT.
 It was not recommended because it wasn't a trail at all.
 It had burned away in the '80s.
 OK.
 Long story short: at the crest of the mountain we had to crunch and scrape our way through a quarter-mile of thick manzanita.
-Here's Jon: Captain Chaparral.
-[It appears the proper spelling of Chaparral will be my ongoing contribution to this log.
-Nice to be of use. - ed.]
+Here's Jon: Captain Chaparral. [

 Best decision so far: a rest day in the beautiful mountain town of Idyllwild.
 We get to sleep in a bed and do our laundry.